Stakeholders

 Review its own operational activities and business relationships, summarizing the boundaries of impacts and the level of involvement in the organization's operations.

-The "Sustainable Development Task Force" identifies 6 major types of stakeholders through the stakeholder identification procedure: shareholders/investors, employees, customers, suppliers/contractors, government agencies and communities.
+- Identify 6 key stakeholder groups: shareholders/investors, employees, customers, suppliers/contractors, government agencies and communities.

 Decide Material Topics